Data Flows & Dashboards

 - Model Name - LLM model name, for example

 Only attribute values present in your ingested event data appear in the Sankey diagram.
-For the most consistent results, use attributes that are reliably populated - for example, Actor is might be a more dependable reference than Actor Name.
+For consistent results, use attributes that are reliably populated - for example, User might be more dependable than User Name.
 You can make ID-based attributes easier to read by creating aliases, as described in the Alias Mapping documentation.

 This view supports pattern recognition, anomaly detection, and risk exposure mapping.
 It helps answer questions such as: